AWeber-Imbi/imbi/legacy/imbi-api/CONTRIBUTING.md

 ### Adding a new user

-The easiest way to add a new user is to create a LDIF file and run it using `docker-compose ldap ldapmodify`:
+The easiest way to add a new user is to create a LDIF file and run it using `docker compose ldap ldapmodify`:

-    $ docker-compose exec ldap ldapadd -D cn=admin,dc=example,dc=org -W Enter LDAP Password: admin
+    $ docker compose exec ldap ldapadd -D cn=admin,dc=example,dc=org -W Enter LDAP Password: admin
     dn: cn=dave-shawley,ou=users,dc=example,dc=org
     objectclass: person